 Blushweaver pursed her lips.
 “Forced metaphor, dear.”

 “Best I can do at the moment, I’m afraid.
-Nothing like politics to dull the wit and make a man boring.
+Nothing dulls the wit more quickly than politics.
 Now, you were saying. . . .”

 She snorted.
 “I’ve told you already, Lightsong.
 The focus of this all--the crux of it--is that woman.”